XPRNetwork/grant-framework/applications/application-template.md

 Add more milestones as needed.

+### Future Plans

-- **Future Plans:** How do you intend to enhance, promote and support your project in the future?
+How do you intend to enhance, promote and support your project in the future?

+### Additional Information

-- **Additional Information:** Include work you have already done on Proton Blockchain, are there any other teams or people that have contributed to your project financially, any previous grants you have applied for.
+Include work you have already done on Proton Blockchain, are there any other teams or people that have contributed to your project financially, any previous grants you have applied for.